-Waitr reveals the most popular food delivery orders for Super Bowl Sunday
+Waitr Reveals the Most Popular Food Delivery Orders for Super Bowl Sunday

 “Super Bowl Sunday is huge for us,” said Brian Smith, Director of Field Operations.
 “We know people hosting parties depend upon Waitr to cater for their guests on Game Day, so we did the research for our customers … to find out what people crave the most.”

-These are the Top 10 most-delivered items by Waitr on Super Bowl Sunday:
+Waitr doesn’t know which team will score first, but you can bet that the following items will be flying out the doors of restaurants everywhere, as these are the Top 10 most-delivered items by Waitr on Super Bowl Sunday.

 - Wings